-The telephone is provided for school business, not for student use.
 Please make arrangements for student pick up before the school day begins.
-Cell phones should not be used by students during class time.
+Cell phones should not be used by students during class time and middle school students are expected to keep their phones put away all day, even during lunch and break.
 (See Electronic Equipment) Parents should call the school office if they wish to deliver a message to their child during the day.
 Please do not call or text your child's cell phone.
 In the event of student illness and/or dismissal, a health room manager or designee will contact the parent, NOT the student.